Couchbase-Ecosystem/VSCode-Couchbase/README.md

 Please visit [SNIPPETS.md](SNIPPETS.md) to see a list of our snippets with descriptions and documentation for each of them.

+### Authoring Snippets

+For more information about creating snippets for a new language, or editing the current snippets, please see [AUTHORING-SNIPPETS.md](AUTHORING-SNIPPETS.md)

 ## Database Browser

 This is a work in progress.